cknips/b3form/README.md

 ## I18n

-For labeling the different elements B3Form uses the standard I18n system.
-It uses the `b3_form` section.
+For labeling the different elements B3Form uses the standard I18n system, using the `b3_form` section.
 Here are the translations for a fictional task model (shown as annotated with the [Annotate](https://github.com/ctran/annotate_models) gem):